Big Pigeon in Southwest Iowa

 • 3250th Signal Services Co., V Corps, 1st Army; KIA 18 Dec 1944 Hünningen, SE of Elsenborn Ridge, Belgium.

-• Notes: Leroy Schneckloth's unit, the V Corps signal intelligence company, had to operate near the front lines, and thus he was vulnerable to death or capture in the early days of the German Ardennes Counteroffensive.
-His military records sometimes use the given name of Le Roy.
+• Military Note: Leroy Schneckloth's unit, the V Corps signal intelligence company, had to operate near the front lines, and thus he was vulnerable to death or capture in the early days of the German Ardennes Counteroffensive.

 † Schomers, Jeremiah J. “Jerry”, SN 37-477-010, US Army, Douglas Co., NE